Life After Backpacking: 5 Tips for Settling Down But Still Daydreaming

 Exploring Bucharest © Bogdan Suditu

-Whether you’ve settled back down in your hometown or somewhere new, it’s all too easy to fall into the routine of driving to the same supermarket, meeting friends at the same pubs or restaurants and spending weekends at home in front of the TV.
+Whether you’ve settled back in your hometown or somewhere new, it’s too easy to fall into the routine of driving to the same supermarket, meeting friends at the same pubs or restaurants, and spending weekends at home in front of the TV.

 Remember that, to somebody else, visiting your hometown is traveling.
 Imagine their perspective and get out and really get to know your area.